-Jurnal Jurisprudence apply Zero tolerance towards plagiarism and therefore establishes the following policy stating specific actions (penalties) when plagiarism is identified in an article that is submitted for publication in Jurisprudence.
+Profesi Pendidikan Dasar (PPD) has a zero tolerance policy for plagiarism and has established the following policy outlining specific actions (penalties) that will be taken if plagiarism is discovered in an article submitted for publication in PPD.

-We use TURNITIN to evaluate the similarity index and then the editor decides the case of possible plagiarism (Similarity report will be provided to the author).
-The Editorial Board has passed the following actions:
+PPD evaluates the similarity index using Turnitin, and then the editor decides whether or not there is possible plagiarism (Similarity Report will be provided to the author).
+In the event of possible plagiarism, the Editorial Board will take the following actions:

 - If the similarity report result is greater than 40%, the article will be rejected, and no resubmission will be accepted..

 - If the Similarity Report is in the range of 25-40%: The editor will send the submission back to the author for improvement by providing adequate citations and sentence rewriting and paraphrasing even if the citation is already provided..